zakoholic/zomboid-backup/README.md

 Follow these instructions
 - Download both scripts and copy them to the root of your backup directory.
 - If all of the above listed prerequisites are true skip this step, otherwise modify the directory paths in both scripts to match yours.
-- Run "backup-current-zomboid-version.ps1" in PowerShell (this _may_ take a **long** time)
+- Run "backup-current-zomboid-version.ps1" in PowerShell (this _may_ take a **long** time):
   - WIN + R, type PowerShell and hit enter
   - type/paste: `cd c:\ZomboidBackup`
   - type/paste: `.\backup-current-zomboid-version.ps1`
     - You'll apparently only get a progress indicator in PowerShell 7. :/
-    - If you get an error that says you're not allowed to run scripts look up "PowerShell Set-ExecutionPolicy".
+    - If you get an error that says you're not allowed to run scripts look up ["PowerShell Set-ExecutionPolicy"](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.5).
 - Navigate to "%userprofile%" in Windows Explorer and rename the directory "Zomboid" to "ZomboidOriginal"
 - Run "start-zomboid-backup.bat"